LivingLegacyMedia/vowbound/chapter_13.md

 Cassian entered the Silent Market, that grey space between perception and reality.
 From here, he could see Torin's mind more clearly—not as a library but as a shattered mosaic.
 Thousands of pieces that had once fit together, now scattered, isolated.
 The image of the mint smell.
 The feeling of safety.
 The memory of his mother making tea.
 All there, but nothing linking them.

-What if he didn't gently nurture connections?
-What if he forced them?

-Cassian reached into his own mind, found a memory of his own mother making him tea when he was sick.
-Found the feeling attached to it—comfort, safety, being cared for.
-Then, with both coins burning hot in his palms, he pulled that fragment of feeling loose from his own memory and *pushed* it toward Torin's scattered pieces.

-The pain was instant and vicious.
-Like tearing roots from soil.
-His own memory fractured, the emotion draining away, leaving only the bare fact: *Mother made me tea once.
-I was sick.* The warmth was gone.
-The comfort was gone.
-Just information now.

-But in Torin's mind, something ignited.
+What if he didn't try to replace what was lost?
+What if he simply *connected* his mind to Torin's—let the young man borrow his mental fortitude long enough to see the pattern of what wholeness looked like?

+Cassian reached out carefully with both coins, creating a bridge between his awareness and Torin's fragmented consciousness.
+Not forcing his memories into Torin's mind, but letting Torin *see through his eyes* for a moment.
+Showing him what it felt like to have connections intact.

+The contact was disorienting.
+Cassian felt Torin's emptiness trying to pull at him—the hollowness wanting to equalize, to drain some of his wholeness into that void.
+But the Coin of Heads anchored him, gave him the mental strength to withstand it.
+He held the connection steady.

+Through their link, Torin could sense the intact pathways in Cassian's mind.
+Memory connected to emotion.
+Sensation linked to meaning.
+Everything working together as it should.

+"Do you see it?"
+Cassian asked quietly.
+"How the pieces fit together?"

 The young man gasped, eyes flying wide.
-"I—someone—she's making tea—I'm studying and she's worried I'm working too hard—"
+"Yes.
+I—it's like—there's a pattern.
+The tea smell connects to—safety, and that connects to—someone caring, and—" His voice trembled.
+"I had this once.
+I *know* I had this."

+"You did.
+And you can again."
+Cassian showed him one of Torin's own scattered memories—his mother making tea while he studied.
+"This is yours.
+Not mine.
+Can you feel how it wants to connect to the feeling of being cared for?"

+For a moment, Torin grasped it.
+The memory and emotion drew together like magnets, clicking into place.
+Comfort flooded through him—real, his own, genuine.

-Then the connection collapsed, and Torin slumped forward, breathing hard.
+Then the connection collapsed as Cassian withdrew, and Torin slumped forward, breathing hard.

 Torin set down the cup, hands trembling slightly.
 "That was... difficult."